 The festival runs for three days at the end of August, and the screenings are followed by panel discussions that encourage debate and questions from our faithful and demanding audience.
 Activists, critics, academics and community leaders have participated in our post-screening panels, and make them a vibrant forum for the feminist community to network.
 Past speakers have included renowned director Carol Morley, BFI programmer Helen DeWitt, author Sophie Mayer, MP Chi Onwurah and Club des Femmes founder Selina Robertson.

 Feminist Favourite (Audience Award)

 - Films should be relevant to the festival, i.e. engage in some way with feminist issues.

-- In keeping with our mission, we accept films created by all women.
-We do not accept submissions by male directors, as they are already well-represented in the industry and have other spaces open to them.
+- In keeping with our mission, we accept films created by all women and non-binary filmmakers.
+We do not accept submissions by cis-male directors, as they are already well-represented in the industry and have other spaces open to them.